 At slow speeds, using the back brake makes everything so much smoother and neater.

-But mastering your back brake also improves slow riding and manoeuvers such as u-turns or negotiating mini-roundabouts.
+But mastering your back brake also improves slow riding and manoeuvers such as u-turns, negotiating mini-roundabouts, and even hairpin bends.

 Mastering the balance between positive throttle, clutch control, and rear brake is the biggest thing you’ll ever do in terms of machine control.

 22. Sometimes It’s Easier To Take The Car

 If your motorcycle is your only means of transport, then you don’t really have a choice.

 But don’t feel like you need to go everywhere on a bike just because you own one.

 Sometimes, going in the car is just easier.
 It’s warm, safe, and has climate control and comfortable seats.

 And much of the time, going to work on your bike takes longer than going in your car.